Tijuana: 20th century

 In 1928, the Agua Caliente Touristic Complex was opened, including hotel, spa, dog-track, private airport, golf course and gambling casino.
 A year later, the new Agua Caliente Racetrack joined the complex.
 During the eight years it operated, the Agua Caliente hotel, casino and spa achieved a near mythical status, with Hollywood stars and gangsters flying in and playing.
 Rita Hayworth was discovered there.
 Musical nightclub productions were broadcast over the radio.
 A singer known as "la Faraona" got shot in a love-triangle and gave birth to the myth of a beautiful lady ghost.
 Remnants of the Agua Caliente casino can be seen in the outdoor swimming pool and the "minarete" (actually a former incinerator chimney) nearby the southern end of Avenida Sanchez Taboada, on the grounds of what is now the Lázaro Cárdenas educational complex.
+A replica of the iconic bell tower (which once stood at the resort entrance) now stands at the beginning of Boulevard Agua Caliente, about two miles west of the old resort.

 In 1935, President Cárdenas decreed an end to gambling and casinos in Baja California, and the Agua Caliente complex faltered, then closed.
 In 1939, it was reopened as a junior high school (now, Preparatoria Lázaro Cárdenas).
 The buildings themselves were torn down in the 1970s and replaced by modern scholastic architecture.

 With increased tourism and a large number of Mexican citizens relocating to Tijuana, the city's population grew from 21,971 to 65,364 between 1940 and 1950.
 With the decline of nightlife and tourism in the 1950s, the city restructured its tourist industry, by promoting a more family-oriented scene.
 Tijuana developed a greater variety of attractions and activities to offer its visitors.